Dukinfield: Industrial Revolution

-Industrialisation – particularly the cotton trade – helped shape the town, but its rapid development destroyed its former pasture and meadow land.
+Industrialisation, particularly in the cotton trade, helped shape the town, but its rapid development destroyed its former pasture and meadow land.
 Two cotton mills were built before 1794 and by 1825 there were seven.
-The industry continued to expand and by the end of the 19th century 14 spinning mills of varying sizes were in operation.
-The largest mills were built in brick during the 1890s with four or five storeys, large windows, ornamental towers, engine houses and tall brick built chimneys.
-They included Tower, Tame Valley, River, Park Road and Queen Mills.
+The industry continued to expand and, by the end of the 19th century, 14 spinning mills of varying sizes were in operation.
+The largest mills were built in brick during the 1890s, with four or five storeys, large windows, ornamental towers, engine houses and tall brick built chimneys; they included Tower, Tame Valley, River, Park Road and Queen Mills.
 Most of the cotton mills have now been demolished, but some have been preserved and converted into flats.

 Coal pits exploiting the underlying coal measures to the south of the Lancashire Coalfield were a major part of Dukinfield's industrial history.
 One pithead was located on Birch Lane, now the site of All Saints' Catholic College, with another near the northern border with Ashton-under-Lyne.
-Francis Dukinfield Astley first started developing collieries in the town around 1820, and his son Francis Dukinfield Palmer Astley continued to develop the two most notable mines after his father's death in 1825—Dukinfield and Astley Deep Pit—both of which suffered explosions which killed many workers:
+Francis Dukinfield Astley first started developing collieries in the town around 1820 and his son, Francis Dukinfield Palmer Astley, continued to develop the two most notable mines after his father's death in 1825 — Dukinfield and Astley Deep Pit — both of which suffered explosions which killed many workers: